Pavan DBA's Blog

 Here is the answer for the same….

 we all know that RMAN will store backup metadata in control file’s reusable location if recovery catalog is not configured.
-Generally this information will be stored for 7 days and can be changed by modifying CONTROLFILE_RECORD_KEEP_TIME parameter.
+Generally this information will be stored for 7 days and can be changed by modifying CONTROL_FILE_RECORD_KEEP_TIME parameter.

-whenever we define retention policy of RMAN either to recovery window or redundancy to some X value, we need to remember that RMAN still follow the value defined for CONTROLFILE_RECOD_KEEP_TIME.
+whenever we define retention policy of RMAN either to recovery window or redundancy to some X value, we need to remember that RMAN still follow the value defined for CONTROL_FILE_RECOD_KEEP_TIME.
 That means, if recovery window is set to 30 days, but the above parameter is set to 7 days (default), you cannot recover beyond 7 days… which is very unfortunate…

 Right ! so lets see what can be done for this?

-we need to define CONTROLFILE_RECORD_KEEP_TIME always a higher value than what we set for retention policy.
+we need to define CONTROL_FILE_RECORD_KEEP_TIME always a higher value than what we set for retention policy.
 As per the formula, it should be

-CONTROLFILE_RECORD_KEEP_TIME=retention policy value+ level 0 backup interval+ 1
+CONTROL_FILE_RECORD_KEEP_TIME=retention policy value+ level 0 backup interval+ 1

 let me throw some example for easy understanding…

-If suppose your retention time is set to recovery window of 90 days and a weekly full level 0 backup is scheduled, then CONTROLFILE_RECORD_KEEP_TIME = 90 (retention policy) + 7 (level 0 backup interval) + 1 = 98
+If suppose your retention time is set to recovery window of 90 days and a weekly full level 0 backup is scheduled, then CONTROL_FILE_RECORD_KEEP_TIME = 90 (retention policy) + 7 (level 0 backup interval) + 1 = 98

 Note: In worst case, atleast you should set that same (equal to) as retention policy value